EvD123123/marketplace-api/README.md

 # Marketplace API - Project Setup

-This document outlines the initial setup for the Marketplace API project, covering project installation, database configuration, model creation, and API authentication as per Part 1 of the task.
+This document outlines the initial setup for the Marketplace API project, covering project installation, database configuration, model creation, API authentication, and endpoint creation as per Part 1 of the task.
 ## Step 1: Project Setup & Database Configuration

 1.  **Install Laravel**: